 There are no plans to change the subjects used for the measure at present.
 The make-up of the English Baccalaureate is kept under review in the wider context of ongoing education reforms.

-On 30 January 2012 the Secretary of State for Education announced that from 2014 Computer Science (CS) GCSEs will be included in the science element of the EBacc.
-Only achievements in the following computer science qualifications will be eligible:
+From 2014 computer science (CS) GCSEs will be included in the science element of the EBacc.
+Only achievements in the following computer science qualifications will be eligible for the EBacc in 2014:

 Ministers have decided that, from 2014, in line with changes to the way in which qualifications are recognised in performance tables, there should be greater alignment between the EBacc measure and other performance measures.
 The recognition of IGCSE-style qualifications (also known as level 1 and level 2 certificates) will continue.
 In addition, qualifications that are regulated by Ofqual and approved by the Department for Education for inclusion in key stage 4 performance tables for the relevant year will count towards the EBacc measure if they: